Tony A. Da Wizard: Biography and Early Beginnings

 Tony A. was born in Torrance, California.
 At the age of 11, in 1979, Tony first saw what a DJ was when he went with his brother to Noah's Ark in Long Beach.
-From that day forward he wanted to become a DJ.
 Shortly after he began working for Steve and Susan Yano at the Vermont Swap Meet in Gardena, California selling vinyl records and cassettes.
 He first started DJing at his Junior High School noon dances and then went on to DJ house parties, birthday parties and quinceañera's.

-In 1987, Tony A. was featured on his first vinyl record single titled "You Better Think" by rapper Dazzie Dee, Produced by Sir Jinx on Thin-Lyne Records, the record label of the World-famous VIP in Long Beach, California.
-Allegedly, in 1988, Tony A. won 1st place at Battle of The DJs at Samerika Hall in Carson, California.
+In 1987, Tony A. was featured on his first vinyl record single titled "You Better Think" by rapper Dazzie Dee, produced by Sir Jinx on Thin-Lyne Records, the record label of the World-famous VIP in Long Beach, California.

-Collaborations

-Tony A. has worked with many artists in the film and music industries including The Hughes Brothers, Dr. Dre, Eazy-E, Ice Cube, MC Ren, DJ Quik, Young MC, Tone Loc, JJ Fad, Sir Jinx (Lench Mob), Hi-C, 2nd II None, AMG, B-Real (Cypress Hill), Sen Dog (Cypress Hill), Mellow Man Ace, Teena Marie, Krazy Dee (N.W.A.), Lawless, Lil Rob, Kid Frost, Foesum, Slow Pain (G'Fellas), Nino Brown (G'Fellas), Dazzie Dee and more.
-Tony A. and Hi-C were the first rap group signed to Hollywood Records.

 Roadium (Early 1980s)

 In the early 1980s, Steve Yano employed Dr. Dre of the World Class Wreckin' Cru to create mixtapes for him to sell at his booth at the Roadium Swap Meet.
-Mr. Yano was himself a mixtapes creator and a musician, and thus he inspired Tony A. to keep creating mixtapes.

-Dr. Dre created the mixes and some of the rappers featured on them were MC Ren, Ice Cube, Eazy-E, Krazy Dee (N.W.A.), Sir Jinx, Dazzie Dee and more.
-In 1987, while Dr. Dre was producing various artists on Ruthless Records, he asked Tony A. if he wanted to take over doing the mixtapes for Steve.
-Soon after, Tony A. began creating the mixtapes.
-His first mixtape that was released was titled "Breakdown".
-In 1991, Tony A. released his final mixtape titled "Bullshit" which featured Hi-C, DJ Quik, 2nd II None and AMG.
-During his mixtape career, he created 30+ mixtapes.
+Yano was himself a mixtapes creator and a musician who inspired Tony A. to create mixtapes.
+In 1987, while Dr. Dre was producing various artists on Ruthless Records, he asked Tony A. if he wanted to take over doing the mixtapes for Yano.
+His first mixtape released was titled "Breakdown".
+In 1991, Tony A. released his final mixtape titled "Bullshit," which featured Hi-C, DJ Quik, 2nd II None and AMG.
+In total, he created more than 30 mixtapes.